|

 Mr. Nowotarski also has extensive experience in estate planning and probate practice.
 He has drafted estate plans for estates ranging in size from under $1 million dollars to in excess of $20 million dollars.
 In the area of probate, he has advised in routine as well as contested matters.

 Mr. Nowotarski is fluent in Polish and currently serves as a Director-at-Large for the Polish American Congress.
 He was a co-founder and past Director of the Chicago Volunteer Legal Services Amicus Polonia Legal Clinic, former Board Member of Chicago Volunteer Legal Services, and a Vice President of the Polish American Congress Charitable Foundation.
-He also serves as a Director and Secretary of PNA Bank, and PNA Holding Co., and as Secretary of Notre Dame College Prep.
+He also serves as a Director and Secretary of PNA Bank and as Secretary of Notre Dame College Prep.

 Mr. Nowotarski received his J.D. from DePaul University of Law in 1983 and his B.S.C. with honor from DePaul University in 1980.
 He is licensed to practice law in the state of Illinois, U.S. District Court for the Northern District of Illinois, U.S. Court of Appeals Seventh Circuit, and U.S. Tax Court.